-- Every lesson has an explicit learning objective, beginning with I can .... - The unit aims section lists all the objectives of the unit and the English Plus Options section directs you to the relevant optional lesson making it easy for you to locate the most appropriate ways to extend each lesson. - The reference to Pronunciation takes students to the Pronunciation bank in the Workbook, which has activities for each pronunciation point. - A final Activate exercise allows students to use the new language in a more productive, personalized, or creative way.
+Every lesson has an explicit learning objective, beginning with I can ... .

+The unit aims section lists all the objectives of the unit and the English Plus Options section directs you to the relevant optional lesson making it easy for you to locate the most appropriate ways to extend each lesson.

+There are references to Exam topics and tasks covered in each lesson.

+The reference to Pronunciation takes students to the Pronunciation bank in the Workbook, which has activities for each pronunciation point.

+• A final Activate exercise allows students to use the new language in a more productive, personalized, or creative way.
 This is the productive aim of the lesson as described by the I can ... statement.

-- The Study strategy builds students' study skills and encourages autonomous learning. - The Key phrases sections present and practise communicative and functional language. - The Finished? activity provides support for mixed ability classes.
+The Study strategy builds students' study skills and encourages autonomous learning.

+The Key phrases sections present and practise communicative and functional language.

+The Finished? activity provides support for mixed ability classes.